Discounted ticketing

 Easy joined-up ticketing

+• Widened the range of all-operator ‘flexi’ tickets including a new group ticket.
 Full details of our Flexi range can be found on our Multi-Operator Ticketing Page.

-3. Limiting the fare add-on for using more than one operator to 10% or less.
+• Limit the fare add-on for using more than one operator to 10% or less.

 Parking costs